demiglace0505/fullStackOpen2020/README.md

 #### 3.8 - Configuring Morgan

-To make morgan output a specific set of data, it has to be configured:
+To make morgan output a specific set of data, the following configurations was used:

 ```
 morgan.token('object', (req, res) => JSON.stringify(req.body))